-This is the second update to the guideline.
-It has been updated following a review of the current rules in place and intelligence around events that have occurred or have had COVID Management Plans approved.
+This is the third update to the guideline.
+It has been updated following a review of the current rules in place and intelligence around completed events.

 We recommend that people using this (and other COVID guidelines and tools) keep up to date with current information available on the SA Government website www.COVID-19.sa.gov.au.